 The initial explanation for the cause of a brain injury from a South Carolina motorcycle accident is often simple and tragic: a rider gets knocked off his bike from the force of a collision, slamming his head into the pavement.
 But, there’s a lot more to know to fully understand the nature of the injury, and that can start with better knowledge on exactly how it occurred.

 Because knowledge is power, here’s what science tells us goes on when the brain gets injured in a wreck.
 Since I’m not a scientist, I needed some help to understand the complexities of the brain.
-I found an informative summary in plain English from WETA-TB, a PBS station based in Washington, DC.
+I found an informative summary in plain English from WETA-TB, a PBS station.
 Here’s what I learned, for your benefit.

 What Exactly Is a Traumatic Brain Injury?
 What are the Warning Signs?